March 2021 update: the research report has now been published on the SIEM website.

-Improving access to outward mobility programmes across the UK is a key aim of the Go International Stand Out campaign.
+Improving access to outward mobility programmes across the UK was a key aim of the Go International Stand Out campaign.
 Since 2016, the team at UUKi have been working on research and projects to better support all students to access international opportunities.
 UUKi launched the Widening Participation in Outward Mobility Project in 2018 to support the sector in these efforts.

 Social inclusion is a priority for the next Erasmus programme, but very little research is available on the accessibility of the programme and what measures could be put in place to improve access and participation.
 Students from less advantaged backgrounds that go abroad tend to get better degrees and better jobs and yet while they stand to gain the most from this experience these students are underrepresented in mobility.

 In response to this, a collaborative cross-European partnership established the Social Inclusion and Engagement in Mobility (SIEM) project.
 The partnership is led by ESN and partners include UUKi, the European University Foundation, the YES Forum, Vrije Universiteit Brussel (BE), University of Vigo (ES), Masaryk University (CZ), University of Latvia (LV), ESN Spain (ES) and ESN France (FR).

-This project is an important step toward making international mobility opportunities more inclusive, enabling students from all backgrounds to study, work or volunteer abroad.
+This project is an important step towards making international mobility opportunities more inclusive, enabling students from all backgrounds to study, work or volunteer abroad.
 The project has three aims:

 UUKi are delivering the research for the SIEM project.
 This includes conducting student and staff surveys, study visits and the delivery of focus groups to better understand what works when supporting students to access international experiences.

 Student and staff surveys were circulated across Europe between February and July 2020.
 The research report is now available on the SIEM website.

 For more information, please visit the SIEM website.